Active Ingredient: Alirocumab

 The dose of alirocumab can be individualised based on patient characteristics such as baseline LDL-C level, goal of therapy, and response.
 Lipid levels can be assessed 4 to 8 weeks after treatment initiation or titration, and dose adjusted accordingly (up-titration or down-titration).
 If additional LDL-C reduction is needed in patients treated with 75 mg once every 2 weeks or 300 mg once every 4 weeks (monthly), the dosage may be adjusted to the maximum dosage of 150 mg once every 2 weeks.

-If a dose is missed, the patient should administer the injection as soon as possible and thereafter resume treatment on the original schedule.
+If a dose is missed, the dose should be administered as soon as possible and thereafter, dosing should be resumed on the original schedule.

 Alirocumab is injected as a subcutaneous injection into the thigh, abdomen or upper arm.